passy/todomvc-continuous-feedback/README.md

 Browse through our issue list to get an idea what's coming up the Roadmap.

 Join our weekly Google Hangout (or watch the archives).

+### License

+This guide and associated materials are opensource and licensed to you under the [Apache v2 license](https://github.com/cityindex/todomvc-continuous-feedback/blob/master/LICENSE.txt)